boguszjelinski/kern/README.md

 | log_file  | log file location and name
 | use_ext_pool | if external pool finder (C library) should be used
 | thread_numb | how many threads should be used
+| pool4_size | max allowed size of demand for pools with 4 passengers (depends on hardware performance)
+| pool3_size | max allowed size of demand for pools with 3 passengers
+| pool2_size | max allowed size of demand for pools with 2 passengers

-Scheduler can be started with *target/release/kern* Though nothing will happen until cabs will report their availability and customers will submit their trip requests, both via RestAPI.
+Scheduler can be started with `target/release/kern` or `cargo run --release` Though nothing will happen until cabs will report their availability and customers will submit their trip requests, both via RestAPI.

 ### Rest API